Postgraduate student grants

 Means test

-The means test may be carried out on your income or your parent’s income.
-This depends on whether you are dependent on your parents or you are considered an independent student.
+The means test may be carried out on your income and your parent’s income.
+This depends on whether you are dependent on your parents, or you are considered an independent student.

 How is the means test calculated?